Living in Krabi: key legal considerations for foreign residents in Thailand

 Investment options available when living in Krabi

 Foreign nationals wishing to purchase property while living in Krabi must adhere to Thai property ownership laws.
 According to the Land Code B.E.
 2497 (1954), foreigners are prohibited from owning land in Thailand, including Krabi.
-However, foreign nationals can purchase condominium units under the Condominium Act B.E.
-2522 (1979), specifically Section 19, which allows foreigners to own up to 49% of the total area in a condominium project.

 Legal precautions when renting property and living in Krabi

-Renting property in Krabi is a common option for foreign nationals.
-According to Section 537 of the Civil and Commercial Code, lease agreements that exceed three years must be registered with the Land Department.
 Contracts should clearly outline the terms, including rent, security deposits, and maintenance responsibilities.
-Retirees and expats should ensure the landlord has the legal right to lease the property and retain legal counsel to review or draft rental contracts.
+Retirees and expats should ensure that the landlord has the legal right to lease the property.
+It is also important to retain legal counsel to review or draft rental contracts.

 Conclusion

 From immigration formalities under the Immigration Act to land regulations governed by the Land Code, Thai law imposes strict conditions that every foreign resident must respect.
-Legal support is not merely an option but a necessity for anyone living in Krabi long-term.
+Legal support is not merely an option, but a necessity for anyone living in Krabi long-term.
 Consulting with a qualified legal professional, such as Benoit & Partners, ensures compliance and peace of mind.

 Living in Krabi is a rewarding experience, but only when grounded in legal certainty.